Skip to main content

 Known Limitations#

-• The microsoft-teams-ring-user command is only supported when using the Client Credentials flow due to a limitation in Microsoft's permissions system.
+• The microsoft-teams-ring-user command requires using the Client Credentials authentication due to a limitation in Microsoft's permissions system.
+As such, when using Authorization Code flow and calling this command, the integration will internally authenticate using the Client Credentials flow.

-• In addition, the chat commands are only supported when using the Authorization Code flow.
+• The chat commands are only supported when using the Authorization Code flow.

 • Posting a message or adaptive card to a private/shared channel is currently not supported in the send-notification command.
 Thus, also the mirror_investigation command does not support private/shared channels.
 For more information, see Microsoft General known issues and limitations.

-• In case of multiple chats/users sharing the same name, the first one will be taken.
+• In case of multiple chats/users sharing the same name, only one will be used.

 • See Microsoft documentation for Limits and specifications for Microsoft Teams.